HoracioChavez/footprints/README.md

 **How to enjoy footprints**

 Go to `localhost:3000` in your browser, and click "Sign in with Instagram".
-The first time is going to redirect you to instagram, and then to Footprints.
+Footprints is going to redirect you to instagram, and then back to Footprints.
 You should have an Instagram account to use Footprints.

 Congrats!
 Now you're in Footprints!